 As we struggle with shopping lists and invitations, compounded by bad weather, it is good to be reminded that there are people in our lives who are worth this aggravation, and people to whom we are worth the same.

 How you doing so far?

-If the thought of navigating the remainder of this year fills you with overwhelm (or even dread), then read on.
+If the thought of navigating the remainder of this year fills you with overwhelm (or even dread), read on.

 Awhile back, we shared our top tips for managing holiday stress.